adityam945/JS-HTML-Simple_calculator/README.md

 # This is simple calculator written in JavaScript,HTML and CSS

 This is my first js html application.
-I created this application viewing and practising some tutorial on "YOUTUBE".
+I created this application viewing and practising from a  tutorial on "YOUTUBE".